+1

-We continue to work in partnership with An Comunn Gàidhealach to deliver the Royal National Mòd in the Highland area once every four years.
+Current practice We continue to work in partnership with An Comunn Gàidhealach to deliver the Royal National Mòd in the Highland area once every four years.

-Work in partnership with An Comunn Gàidhealach to deliver the Royal National Mòd in the Highland area in autumn 2025.
-Current practice
+Actions required Work in partnership with An Comunn Gàidhealach to deliver the Royal National Mòd in the Highland area in autumn 2025.

+Target date Autumn 2025

+Responsibility The Gaelic Team

-We continue to work in partnership with other local and national organisations to support Gaelic cultural activities across the Highlands.
+2 Current practice We continue to work in partnership with other local and national organisations to support Gaelic cultural activities across the Highlands.
 We continue to engage positively with representatives from the Gaelic media and arts sectors.
 We have provided financial grant support annually to key partners to assist in delivering programmes within the Gaelic media and arts sector, including the creative industries.
 This has included: Fèisean nan Gàidheal, Fèis Rois, Blas Festival, Royal National Mòd and Ainmean-Àite na h-Alba (AÀA) - Gaelic Place-Names of Scotland.

 We continue to provide support to Deasbad Nàiseanta nan Àrd-sgoiltean (The National Gaelic Schools' Debate).